ryennewhite/ryennewhite.github.io/_posts/2024-03-25-port-redirection-and-ssh-tunneling.md

 yes
 Failed to add the host to the list of known hosts (/home/confluence/.ssh/known_hosts).

-// If you get this error, upgrade your shell
+// If you get this error, upgrade your shell. if this doesn't work, try /bin/bash

 confluence$ python3 -c 'import pty; pty.spawn("/bin/sh")'